 Using a rules-based system may help you learn from past mistakes and successes.
 And it may eventually, painstakingly lead you to the right decision.
 But this is far from an elegant, effective solution.
 Often the process is convoluted and completely lacks nuance or context.
 The system is also designed to spot red flags rather than subtle weaknesses; to reward solid credit histories rather than to predict future success.

 A small business that has only been operating for a few months may, for example, seem like a far riskier prospect than a larger one that has been in continuous operation for years — even if the new business produces a revolutionary product that seems set to make the old one obsolete.
-A rules-based system ignores so many details that could point to true reliability and ability to repay.
+A rules-based system ignores so many details that could point to true reliability and ability to repay when it comes to how you predict risk.

 A risk model driven by machine learning, on the other hand, means you can trawl external datasets for valuable insights and choose better signals to feed your model.
 This allows you to contextualize what you already know about the customer, gaining a complete and nuanced understanding of their history, behavior, and the risks associated with taking them on.